Key Financial Ratios (2019/20)

 Some key indicators based on predicted EBIT (earnings before interest and tax) have been calculated on the 2019/20 client budget data.
 EBIT is a measure of profitability used across various businesses and industries.

-The average results for the top 20% of clients ranked on Return on Assets, along with the desired range are as follows:
+The average results for both the top 20% of clients plus average for the client group, ranked on Return on Assets, along with the desired range are as follows:

 The results above show that the top performing clients can achieve financial ratios comparable to other medium – to – large businesses outside agriculture.

 This table reinforces that costs are the biggest driver of risk and profitability, plus Return on Assets, as there is minimal difference between the Sales/Asset ratio of the two groups.
 Lower risk and greater profitability is depicted by the significantly higher EBIT Margin for the group having the highest Return on Assets.